aupasana/aupasana.github.io/_posts/anye/2016-01-06-homa-ancestors.md

 Soul, Sun and Rudra are of the nature of fire.
 Mind, Moon and Devi are of the nature of water.
-You can resonate with a soul through the medium of fire and with a mind through the medium of water.
+You can resonate with a soul through the medium of fire and with a mind through the medium of water. <!--more-->

 Devas and rishis identify more with soul than mind and are better reached through fire.
 Yet, they too have a mind and Tarpana can be made to them too.